tacoss/testcafe-blink-diff/README.md

 Now run the same tests without `--take-snapshot` to take the **actual** screenshots to compare with.

-Finally, invoke the CLI for generating a simple `index.html` report on the same directory where the screenshots are placed, e.g.
+Finally, invoke the CLI for generating a simple `generated/index.html` report, e.g.

 ```bash
 $ npx testcafe-blink-diff tests/screenshots --open --threshold 0.03 # <= 3% is OK